 Coming in a close second to the waffle, or equal first depending on who you ask, are Belgian frites or fries, these thick cut fries made from soft Belgian potatoes known as bintjes, are then double fried for that perfect crunch.
 Head to Maison Antoine near the Grand Place or Friterie Tabora to indulge in the good stuff and be sure to go heavy on the condiments.

 And finally, no trip to Brussels would be complete without sampling Belgian chocolate, and the city is home to some of chocolate’s biggest names from the organic Belvas to the pioneering Mary and the famous Godiva.
+Book this chocolate tasting walking tour, this tour complete with a chocolate-making workshop or this exclusive tour of NEUHAUS chocolate.

 Childhood Nostalgia At Every Turn